owlsdepartment/ovee/docs/reactivity/overview.md

 ## Building your own state managment system (store)

 In frameworks like `Vue` or `React`, there is often some sort of a global state management tool.
 In `React`, it's `Flux`, and in `Vue` it's `Vuex`.
-But you can make something much simpler for you small needs with little to none effort!
+But you can make something much simpler for your small needs with little to no effort!
 Let's create an object that would store fetched posts.

 ```js
 export const postsStore = makeReactive({